dualinventive/cordova-plugin-windows-webview/README.md

 - __preferences__:
  	- __interceptbackbutton__: {boolean} Indicates the back button press should be intercepted. </br>
  	Set this to **true** if you want to listen for the 'backbutton' event.
 Defaults to **false**.

+## Events

+### webviewready

+Before calling any of the functions below you will want to wait until the webview is ready like so:

+    document.addEventListener('webviewready', function(){
+        // Execute your function
+    });

 ## Functions